Congressional Votes Related to the Israel-Hamas Conflict

 c.
 This resolution includes a condemnation of the Hamas-led attack on Israel.

 d.
-The resolution requests a description of the steps the United States has taken to promote human rights as part of Israel's activities, including in Gaza and West Bank.
+The resolution requests a description of the steps the United States has taken to promote human rights as part of Israel's activities, including in Gaza and the West Bank.
 It also requests certain other items of information, including, for example, an assessment of Israeli compliance with international human rights law and the likelihood that Israel will use U.S. security assistance in the armed conflict in Gaza and the West Bank.

 e.
 The motion to table is nondebatable and, if adopted, disposes of a question permanently and adversely.
 Because the discharge motion was tabled, the underlying measure remained in the possession of the Committee on Foreign Relations.